FRRouting/frr/doc/user/ripd.rst

    The default is to be passive on all interfaces.

-.. clicmd:: ip split-horizon [poisoned-reverse]
+.. clicmd:: ip rip split-horizon [poisoned-reverse]

    Control split-horizon on the interface.
-Default is `ip split-horizon`.
-If you don't perform split-horizon on the interface, please specify `no ip split-horizon`.
+Default is `ip rip split-horizon`.
+If you don't perform split-horizon on the interface, please specify `no ip rip split-horizon`.

    If `poisoned-reverse` is also set, the router sends the poisoned routes with highest metric back to the sending router.